 Video length: 9 minutes

-This video shows how to use the Museum’s collection of survivor testimonies and artifacts to incorporate personal stories into classrooms.
+This video introduces the Museum’s collection of survivor testimonies and artifacts and offers suggestions for incorporating personal stories into the classroom.

 Video length: 11 minutes